 There’s no central store to manage models (their versions and stage transitions).
 A data science team creates many models.
 In absence of a central place to collaborate and manage model lifecycle, data science teams face challenges in how they manage models stages: from development to staging, and finally, to archiving or production, with respective versions, annotations, and history.

 Moreover, although individual ML libraries provide solutions to some of these problems (for example, model serving), to get the best result you usually want to try multiple ML libraries.
 MLflow lets you train, reuse, and deploy models with any library and package them into reproducible steps that other data scientists can use as a “black box,” without even having to know which library you are using.

-MLflow provides three components to help manage the ML workflow:
+MLflow provides four components to help manage the ML workflow:

 MLflow Tracking is an API and UI for logging parameters, code versions, metrics, and artifacts when running your machine learning code and for later visualizing the results.
 You can use MLflow Tracking in any environment (for example, a standalone script or a notebook) to log results to local files or to a server, then compare multiple runs.
 Teams can also use it to compare results from different users.

 MLflow Projects are a standard format for packaging reusable data science code.
 Each project

 is simply a directory with code or a Git repository, and uses a descriptor file or simply